 It’s not easy watching a dog get old.
 It’s also beyond difficult watching a dog suffer with an issue like bone cancer.
-Sometimes, you know that you are coming to the end of the time that you have with him.
-It’s even harder when you need to accept that your dog is in pain, and might not ever be pain-free.
+Sometimes, you know that you are coming to the end of the time that you have with him, and it’s even harder when you need to accept that your dog is in pain, and might not ever be pain-free.

 Fortunately, although canine spondylosis is incurable and progressive, it can be treated.
 Be alert to signs of the condition in your aging dog, because as with many conditions, the sooner spondylosis is identified, the higher the likelihood of the dog responding well to treatment.
 In fact, if you catch it early and begin a course of therapy, there is a good chance that the condition may not progress much, and your dog will enjoy a good quality of life up until the end.

 With issues like bone cancer, though, know when to let go.
 It’s hard – in fact, if you’re anything like me, it’s the hardest thing you’ll ever do, admitting that your beloved friend has come to a point where nothing you can do will help, and the only source of help is a veterinarian with a syringe full of euthanyl.